SachsenhausenDescendantsArchive/During/README.md

 # Welcome to the Düring Family Document Repository

-This is a sample visual essay demonstrating a few key features of a Visual Essay for highlighting transcribed documents, specifically the 10 entry diary written by Thomas Alva Edison in 1885.
+This is a set of sample visual essays demonstrating a few key features of a Visual Essay for highlighting transcribed documents.